giwankim/refactoring/docs/chapter03.md

 ## Mutable Data

 - Use _Encapsulate Variable_ to ensure that all updates occur through narrow functions that can be easier to monitor and evolve.
+- If a variable is being updated to store different things, use _Split Variable_ both to keep them separate and avoid risky update.
+- Try as much as possible to move logic out of code that processes the update by using _Slide Statements_ and _Extract Function_ to separate the side-effect-free code from anything that performs the update.
+- In APIs, use _Separate Query from Modifier_ to ensure callers don't need to call code that has side effects unless they really need to.
+- _Remove Setting Method_ as soon as we can-sometimes, just trying to find clients of a setter helps spot opportunities to reduce the scope of variable.

+Mutable data that can be calculated elsewhere is particularly pungent.
+Apply __Replace Derived Variable with Query__.

+Mutable data isn't a big problem when it's a variable whose scope is just a couple of lines-but its risk increases as its scope grows.

+- Use _Combine Functions into Class_ or _Combine Functions into Transform_ to limit how much code needs to update a variable.
+- If a variable contains some data with internal structure, it's usually better to replace the entire structure rather than modify it in place, using _Change Reference to Value_.

 ## Divergent Change

 ## Shotgun Surgery

 ## Feature Envy

+A classic case of Feature Envy occurs when a function in one module spends more time communicating with functions or data inside another module than it does within its own module.
+The function clearly wants to be with the data, so use _Move Function_ to get it there.
+Sometimes, only a part of a function suffers from envy, in which case use _Extract Function_ on the jealous bit, and _Move Function_ to give it a dream home.

+TODO

 ## Data Clumps